CURRICULUM VITAE

 “How to Stay Married After Child Loss.”
 New York Times, February 18, 2020.

 “Future Healers of Tomorrow: Inside a summer camp for young mediums.”
-Harper’s
+Harper’s Magazine, January 15, 2020.

 “Water Witching.”
 Down East Magazine, November 2019 issue.